stephenpaynter/Ansible/roles.md

 >Debug variables are useful for evaluating conditionals within your playbook or role.
 By printing custom messages or variable values within conditionals, you can verify if the condition is being evaluated correctly.
 >
 >NEED DETAILS HERE RE CURRENT DEBUGGING ENVVAR

+#### Ansible Role Arguments:

+Ansible roles provide a structured way to encapsulate related tasks, handlers, variables, and files into reusable components.
+Role arguments serve as parameters that allow us to pass values to the role and customize its behavior.
+By leveraging role arguments, we can create roles that adapt to different environments, configurations, or requirements.

+>#### Parametrizing Ansible Role Arguments with Variables:

+>Parametrizing Ansible role arguments with variables provides a powerful means to customize the behavior of roles dynamically.
+>Variables in Ansible can be defined at different levels, such as inventory, playbooks, or even command-line options.
+Here are some steps to effectively parametrize role arguments using variables:

+>#### Define Variables:
+>Start by defining variables in your inventory file, playbook, or role-specific variables file.
+>Variables can hold values like file paths, network configurations, user details, or any other data required by the role.
+>
+>```
+># playbook.yml
+>- hosts: web_servers
+>  vars:
+>    web_port: 8080
+>    web_root: /var/www/html
+>
+>  roles:
+>    - my_web_app_role
+>```
+>
+>Reference Variables in Role Tasks: Inside the role's tasks, use the defined variables to parameterize the behavior of the tasks.
+>
+>```
+># roles/my_web_app_role/tasks/main.yml
+>- name: Ensure web server is running
+>  service:
+>    name: apache2
+>    state: started
+>
+>- name: Deploy web application
+>  copy:
+>    src: "{{ web_root }}/app"
+>    dest: "/var/www/html"
+>```